TintPoint/Overlay/README.md

 }
 ```

-The compiler will emit an error if `UIView` can’t customize its background color or `backgroundColorStyle` is not implemented by the class.
-In this example, `UIColor` is already conformed to `ColorStyle` so it can be used directly.
-Font and other properties can be customized using similar ways.
+The compiler will emit an error if `CustomView`'s superclass (in this case, `UIView`) doesn't have a `backgroundColor` property or `backgroundColorStyle` is not implemented by `CustomView`. `UIColor` is already conformed to `ColorStyle` protocol so it can be used directly.

-Then, open the storyboard file and change `Identity Inceptor -> Custom Class` to previously defined custom class.
-Manually initialize a view from code is also supported, but make sure to call `refresh()` function after initialization.
+Then, open the storyboard file and change `Identity Inceptor -> Custom Class` to `CustomView`.
+Initialization from code is also supported, but make sure to call `refresh()` after initialization.

 ## Advanced Usage

 ### Custom Style

-In order to fully elaborate the power of this framework, it is recommended to define a custom `enum` that conforms to `*Style`.
+In order to fully elaborate the power of Swift's type checker, it is recommended to define a custom enum that conforms to `ColorStyle` protocols.

 ```swift
 enum CustomColor: ColorStyle {